VLBI Detection of an Active Radio Source Potentially Driving 100-kpc Scale Emission in the Ultraluminous Infrared Galaxy IRAS F01004$-$2237: Data Reduction

-The data reduction followed a standard procedure employing the Astronomical Image Processing System \citep[AIPS;][]{2003ASSL..285..109G} software developed at the National Radio Astronomy Observatory (NRAO).
-All analysis processes were conducted independently in the 2.3-GHz and 8.4-GHz bands.
-Initially, we executed amplitude calibration using system noise temperature measurements throughout the observation and gains provided by each station.
-Subsequently, fringe fitting took place following corrections for Earth orientation parameters and ionospheric dispersive delay.
-Finally, we carried out bandpass calibration for both amplitude and phase using a fringe finder, S5\,0016$+$73.
-We confirmed that all calibrators were detected on all baselines at all frequencies, except for baselines involving the Fort Davis station at the 8.4-GHz band.
-At each stage for the 2.3-GHz data, we identified and flagged radio frequency interference in the time and frequency domains using the AIPS task RFLAG and SPLAG.
+The data reduction followed a standard procedure using the Astronomical Image Processing System \citep[AIPS;][]{2003ASSL..285..109G} software developed at the National Radio Astronomy Observatory (NRAO).
+All analyses were performed independently in the 2.3-GHz and 8.4-GHz bands.
+First, we flagged the data observed at an elevation angle of less than 15\,degrees to avoid large residuals from atmospheric propagation.
+For the 8.4-GHz data, we also flagged the baselines with the Fort Davis station (FD), where some observational problems had been reported in the correlation processing.
+Following the digital sampler bias corrections with the task ACCOR, we performed an \textit{a priori} amplitude calibration with the task APCAL using system noise temperature measurements throughout the observation and gains provided by each station.
+Atmospheric opacity correction was not made in this step.
+Then, we corrected Earth orientation parameters and ionospheric dispersive delay on the 2.3-GHz and 8.4-GHz data using the tasks VLBAEOPS and VLBATECR, respectively.
+Subsequently, fringe fitting of calibrators was performed on the data integrated over each scan using the task FRING.
+For the 8.4-GHz data, delays between subbands were also solved by the task MBDLY.
+Finally, we applied bandpass correction using the task BPASS for amplitude and phase using a fringe finder, S5\,0016$+$73.
+We confirmed that all calibrators were detected on all baselines at all frequencies, except for the baselines involving FD at 8.4\,GHz.
+At each step for the 2.3-GHz data, we identified and flagged radio frequency interference in the time and frequency domains using the tasks RFLAG and SPLAG.